EduardoEH1/PLC-Codesys/Traffic Light/README.md

 ### What you see in the demo: ###

-The traffic light automatically cycles through Red → Green → Yellow → Pedestrian Crossing → Red, then repeats the sequence.
+The traffic light automatically cycles through CASE STATES: Case 0 (Red) → Case 1 (Green) → Case 2 (Yellow) → Case 3 (Pedestrian Crossing) → Case 0 (Red), then repeats the sequence.